Logistic Q-Learning

 We evaluate these algorithms in different standard environments which we describe in Appendix \ref{app:extra_experiments}.
 In all environments we use indicator features, except for Cart-Pole that we use the initialization of a 2-layer ReLU Neural Network as features and optimize the last layer.
 For all environments but CartPole we run episodes of length 200 and update the policy at the end of each episode.
 Due to the early-termination of CartPole, we run episodes until termination or length 200 and update the policy after 4 episodes.

-In Fig.~\ref{fig:environments} we plot the sample mean and one standard deviation of 50 independent runs of the algorithms (random seeds 0 to 49).
-In all cases, \QREPS outperforms or is comparable to the competing algorithms.
+In Figure~\ref{fig:environments} we plot the sample mean and one standard deviation of 50 independent runs of the algorithms (random seeds 0 to 49).
+In all cases, \QREPS either outperforms the competing algorithms or is at least comparable them.